Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Experimental Design

 \subsection{Internal validation protocol}

 Before running experiments, I assign each unique dataset to a \emph{discovery} split or a \emph{confirmation} split via a deterministic hash of the dataset name and source (50/50 allocation, \(\approx 1{,}020\) per split).
 Hypotheses formulated on discovery-split results are tested on confirmation-split results. \textbf{This is an internal validation protocol, not a formal pre-registration.} I did not register hypotheses on an external platform (e.g., OSF).
 I characterize the study as exploratory with built-in internal validation and directional prediction tracking.
+Pre-registration is uncommon in ML methodology papers, but the corpus, baseline, and effect-size operationalization here are all author-curated: without recording directional predictions before observing results, post-hoc rationalization would be indistinguishable from confirmation, and the taxonomy's empirical claims would not be independently falsifiable.

 For 13 of the 28 experiments, I recorded directional predictions (expected class membership and effect size range) before data collection.
 The prediction scorecard (Section~\ref{sec-scorecard}) reports 10 of 13 confirmed.